Seven of Nine: Themes

 The initial episodes following the introduction of Seven of Nine showed Captain Janeway mirroring the actions of the Borg as she turned down Seven's request to be returned to the collective.
 Abducting Seven was also suggested to be a "tough-love" scenario with Janeway taking the place of Seven's mother, while the Doctor posed as her father.
 It was this new family relationship that later caused the Borg Queen to modify her tactics to re-assimilate Seven in the episode "Dark Frontier", by simulating a mother-daughter relationship.Relke (2006): p.
 64 The Doctor, Seven and Janeway relationship was also compared to Pygmalion showing Galatea to Venus in the way that the Doctor re-humanised Seven during the events of "The Gift".

 Seven was received as one of the Voyager characters who filled a Spock-like role, alongside Tuvok, with her "blonde bombshell" appearance balanced by "intelligence, boldness, rationality and a remarkable lack of interest in the opposite sex".

 The sexuality of the character was also questioned following her introduction.
-The character built up a fanbase among the LGBT community which resulted in an online petition to have her revealed as a lesbian.
-It was pointed out in The Scotsman that the series avoided any "lesbian subtext" between Seven and Janeway because the series was intended to be seen as "family-friendly".
+The character built up a fanbase among the LGBTQ community which resulted in an online petition to have her revealed as a lesbian.
+It was pointed out in The Scotsman that the series attempted to avoid any "lesbian subtext" between Seven and Janeway because it was intended to be seen as "family-friendly".
+The truth is that there was no romantic relationship between Seven and Janeway.
 The approach by Harry Kim at one point, to which she suggested that he should disrobe in order to "copulate", was suggested to be because of her curiosity about human mating practices rather than any traditional sense of attraction.
+Seven had romantic ties to First Officer Chakotay, and in the final episodes of the series they fell in love.
+When the character returned in the series Star Trek: Picard she was portrayed in a same-sex relationship.

 The introduction of Seven on the series had subsequent effects on the series Star Trek: Enterprise, as T'Pol (played by Jolene Blalock) was based on a combination of the Seven character and Leonard Nimoy's original Spock.

 The efforts of Seven to return to normal living have been compared by many writers to the deprogramming of former cult members.

 Award and nominations

-Jeri Ryan was nominated on five occasions at the Saturn Awards for portraying Seven of Nine, winning in 2001 for Best Supporting Actress on Television.
+Jeri Ryan was nominated on five occasions at the Saturn Awards for portraying Seven of Nine, winning in 2001 and 2024 for Best Supporting Actress on Television.
 She has also won the Satellite Award for Best Actress – Television Series Drama in 1999.